 Vrij, A. 2008.
 Detecting lies and deceit: Pitfalls and opportunities.
 2d ed.
 Chichester, UK: Wiley.

 With more than 1,100 references included, this book presents a comprehensive overview of lie detection tools and research, particularly in the areas of verbal and nonverbal lie detection.
 It contains chapters on pitfalls and opportunities in lie detection and will be of interest to academics, practitioners, and a lay audience.

 Wilcox, D., ed.
 2009.
 The use of the polygraph in assessing, treating and supervising sex offenders: A practitioner’s guide.
 Chichester, UK: Wiley.

-The use of polygraph tests in the assessment, treatment, and supervision of sex offenders is standard practice in the United States, and is being piloted in the United Kingdom.
+The use of polygraph tests in the assessment, treatment, and supervision of sex offenders is standard practice in the United States, and has been used in the United Kingdom since 2014.
 This edited book is geared toward practitioners, but is also a good read for those who want to gain an insight into how and why the polygraph is used with sex offenders.